Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Sally Perkins is a professional freelance writer with many years experience across many different areas.
-She made a move to freelancing from a stressful corporate job and loves the work-life balance it offers her.
+Sally Perkins is a professional freelance writer with many years of experience across many different areas.
+She moved to freelancing from a stressful corporate job and loves the work-life balance it offers her.
 When not at work, Sally enjoys reading, hiking, spending time with her family, and travelling as much as possible.